In the story below, we've tried to explain why we have created the

 During the cold war, the Americans and the Russians exchanged messages with

-each other via the Moscow-Washington hotline, using this principle.
+each other via the Moscow-Washington hotline,

 Did you ever hear the enless ranges of seemingly random numbers being read